larson-group/clubb_release/Readme.txt

   input/case_setups/bomex_model.in, fire_model.in, arm_model.in & atex_model.in.
   These files specify the standard CLUBB model parameters.
-Usually these do not need to be modified.
+Usually these do not need to be modified unless a new case is being set up.

   input/stats/all_stats.in, nobudgets_stats.in, etc.
   These files specify statistics output for each simulation.
 See